Working with Disability Services

 • Include a statement in the syllabus about how to access Disability Services

-• Read and sign accommodations letters in MyWeingartenCenter
+• Read and sign accommodation letters in MyWeingartenCenter

 • Meet with students to discuss how accommodations will be handled in your class